 Lisa Kudrow

 Kudrow initially appeared in a 1989 episode of the hit sitcom Cheers playing a character named Emily.
 She also starred in several episodes of the show Mad About You (1993) as Ursula, before auditioning and earning the role of Phoebe on Friends; her character on Mad About You was written into the Friends storyline as Phoebe's twin.
 In the late 1990s, Kudrow starred in the cult comedy film Romy and Michele's High School Reunion (1997) and followed it with an acclaimed performance in the comedy/drama The Opposite of Sex (1998), which won her the New York Film Critics Circle Award for Best Supporting Actress and a nomination for the Independent Spirit Award for Best Supporting Female.
-She created, produced, wrote, and starred in the HBO mockumentary series The Comeback, which initially lasted for one season in 2005 but was revived for a critically acclaimed second and final season in 2014.
+She created, produced, wrote, and starred in the HBO mockumentary series The Comeback, which initially lasted for one season in 2005 but was revived for a critically acclaimed second season in 2014 and has since been announced to return for a third season in 2026.
 She was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for both seasons.

 In 2007, Kudrow received praise for her starring role in the film Kabluey and appeared in the film P.S.
 I Love You.
 She produced and starred in the Showtime program Web Therapy (2011–2015), which was nominated for a Primetime Emmy Award.
 She is a producer on the TLC/NBC reality program Who Do You Think You Are, which has been nominated for a Primetime Emmy Award five times.
+She has also received two nominations at the Children's and Family Emmy Awards for her roles in Better Nate Than Ever (2022) and Time Bandits (2024).
 She played Honey the dog on the FOX animated series HouseBroken.

 Biography from the Wikipedia article Lisa Kudrow.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.